 Series A in 2008

-Qype is a social network focused on user-generated reviews of businesses and locations.
-Established in 2005 by German entrepreneur Stephan Uhrenbacher, the platform allows users to explore a comprehensive database of businesses, highlighting those that have received positive ratings from the community.
-Members can contribute by adding new locations, rating and reviewing existing entries, and sharing multimedia content such as videos and photos.
-Additionally, Qype fosters community engagement through message boards and groups.
-The site also features a mobile version, enabling users to find top-rated businesses near their current location.
+Qype is a social network focused on user-generated reviews of businesses and locations, founded in 2005 by German entrepreneur Stephan Uhrenbacher.
+It features a comprehensive database that allows users to browse and discover highly rated places across Europe and beyond, covering more than 160,000 cities and towns in nine languages.
+Users can contribute by adding new locations, writing reviews, and sharing photos and videos.
+The platform also facilitates community engagement through message boards and groups.
+Qype is accessible via both its website and a mobile application, enabling users to find top-rated establishments near their current location.

 OpenCloud